bjorniuppsala/iar-zephyr-fixes/README.md

 * Creates a new or resumes an existing docker container as identified by `<container-name>`
 * `[<iar-toolchain-path>]` (optional) is the path to an IAR toolchain
-* `[device]` (optional) requires HW attached via usb that uses /dev/ttyACM0 as serial
+* `[device]` (optional) requires HW attached via USB that uses /dev/ttyACM0 as serial

-The folling will look for a toolchain in the standard IAR install directory:
+The following will look for a toolchain in the standard IAR install directory:

 ```
 $ cd iar-zephyrproject